 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 The Company's Equity Shares are compulsorily tradable in electronic form.
-As on March31 2021 out of the Company's total equity paid-up share capital comprising of1995676960 Equity Shares only 4701 Equity Shares were in physical form and theremaining capital is in dematerialized form.
-In view of the numerous advantages offered bythe Depository System the Members holding shares in physical form are advised to availthe facility of dematerialization.
+As on March31 2021 out of the Company's total equity paid-up share capital comprising of2469445704 Equity Shares only 4701 Equity Shares were in physical form and theremaining capital is in dematerialized form.

-The Company conducts its business through subsidiaries its the various businesssegments in which it operates.
-As of March 31 2018 the Company had 11 subsidiaries(including step down subsidiaries).
+The Company conducts its business through its subsidiaries in various businesssegments.
+As of March 31 2021 the Company had 10 subsidiaries (including stepdown subsidiaries) and as on the date of this report the Company had 8 subsidiaries(including step down subsidiaries).

 PERFORMANCE AND FINANCIAL POSITION OF EACH SUBSIDIARY / ASSOCIATE AND JOINT VENTURECOMPANIES

 As required under Rule 5 and Rule 8(1) of the Companies (Accounts) Rules 2014 areport on the performance and financial position of each of the subsidiaries andassociates of the Company has been appended as Annexure D to this Report.
 Thehighlights of performance of subsidiaries and the contribution by such subsidiaries isgiven as a part of the Management Discussion & Analysis Report forming part of thisReport.

 DIRECTORS' RESPONSIBILITY STATEMENT